top of page

 “She looks…young.
 Why does she look young?”
 Emotion pulled at her voice and she stared at the hut where Catherine was asleep.

 I put my hand on my first mate’s shoulder.
 This was one of the harder aspects of my career, this balancing of my experiences against the static nature of my home life.
 The first time I was gone for a significant period of time was when Izzy was 16.
 It was well over a decade, possibly more like two or three decades, before I made my way back to her.
 So much had happened to me in that time and yet Izzy was as unchanged as she’d ever been.
 The adjustment back into who I’d been before I’d left had been an arduous affair.
-But Izzy was 16 and dammit, I was going to be 16 too.
+At that time Izzy was 16 and dammit, I was going to be 16 too.
 So I’d hammered at my sharp edges and barbs until I fit my square peg into that round hole and frog marched myself through life with her and my mother until it was time to leave again.

 “She looks young because she is young,” I answered Elizabeth.
 “You said we were gone how long?”